Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Auburn Stats and Trends

-- Auburn's games this season have hit the over on five of 11 set point totals (45.5%).
+- Auburn's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- When Auburn records more than 19.7 points, it is 5-3 against the spread and 6-2 overall.
+- When Auburn puts up more than 19.7 points, it is 5-3 against the spread and 6-2 overall.

 - The Tigers collect 122.5 more yards per game (427.8) than the Crimson Tide allow (305.3).